 As we discussed above, audio quality is one of the most important features to consider when purchasing a new pair of lightning headphones.
 The way the headphones relay the music to your ears follows one of the three most common patterns: bass-heavy, flat, and balanced (neutral) or lively and dynamic, focusing more on bass and treble together.
 The pattern that you enjoy most is completely subjective to your own tastes, but the best lightning headphones will always provide rich bass, crisp highs, and clear mids.

 If there’s one universal truth about headphones, it’s the fact that they’ll end up in your pocket eventually.
 And if they do, it’s likely that they’ll get tangled up at some point.
 Tangle-free headphones feature flat cables instead of round cables, and they make your life so much easier.

-And while we’re on the subject of design quality, it’s important that you choose headphones that are build well and that are going to last you a long while.
-Lightning headphones get a lot of use, and you don’t want them wearing out after one use.
+And while we’re on the subject of design quality, it’s important that you choose headphones that are built well and that are going to last you a long while.
+Lightning headphones get a lot of use, and you don’t want them worn out after one use.

 Microphone and Remote Quality

 Most headphones with lightning connectors have both an inline microphone and inline remote control so you can take calls and control music without ever needing to pull your phone out of your pocket.
 However, as with all other headphone features, the different mics and remotes you get on different pairs of headphones can vary greatly in quality.